Cartesolaire.brussels - Zonnekaart.brussels

 cartostation

-It is an application aimed at the general public, to provide synthetic and
+department.
+It is an application aimed at the general public, to

-that displays the solar energy potential per building at a specific address.
+calculator that displays the solar energy potential per building at

 The solar potential register data is generated